animesh288/animesh288/README.md

 - 👋 Hi, I’m @animesh288
-- 👀 I’m interested in Android
+- 👀 I’m interested in Android development
-- 🌱 I’m currently learning about blockchains
+- 🌱 I’m currently learning about Blockchains
 - 💞️ I’m looking to collaborate on android projects
 - 📫 How to reach me at animesh.satish@gmail.com